What is NYSAWLA?

 Are previously administered assessments available?

-Yes, but only the June 2017, FLACS assessments will be available to current Exam Consortium members (password-protected).
+Only the June 2017 FLACS assessments will be available to current Exam Consortium members (password-protected).
 These are located in the Exam Portal and are posted in their original form.
 Please contact Vincenza Graham, Exam Steering Committee Chairperson, for assessment access issues.
 Assessments administered prior to June 2017 will now be used as part of a test bank.